 Faculty Research

-Currently, the CCGS has eighteen principal faculty members pursuing multidisciplinary research in Biological Sciences, Chemistry, Physics, and Mathematics.
+Currently, the CCGS has seventeen principal faculty members pursuing multidisciplinary research in Biological Sciences, Chemistry, Physics, and Mathematics.
 See below for faculty research statements and contact information.

 Markus Babst, Professor, School of Biological Sciences, CCGS Director